Akshaya Tritiya: Jain tradition

-In Jainism, Akshaya Tritiya is an important festival, as it commemorates the first Tirthankara, Rishabhanatha, ending his 400-day-long fast by consuming sugarcane juice poured into his cupped hands. Śvetāmbara Jains perform a similar fast (but consume food on alternate days) that lasts 400 days.
-This practice is popularly known as Varshitapa.
-Rishabhanatha renounced worldly pleasures and turned into a monk.
-Thereafter, he fasted for 400 days (as per the Śvetāmbara tradition) or six months (as per the Digambara tradition).
-He did not accept food from lay followers as every time he was given food, it was not 'free of faults' as it should be for a Jain monk to accept.
-The 42 faults that food given to a Jain monk may have are discussed at length in the ancient Śvetāmbara text Ācārāṅga Sūtra.
+In Jainism, Akshaya Tritiya is an important festival, as it commemorates the first Tirthankara, Rishabhanatha, ending a 400-day-long fast by consuming sugarcane juice poured into his cupped hands. Śvetāmbara Jains perform a similar fast known as Varshitap, which also lasts 400 days but involves eating on alternate days.
+According to tradition, Rishabhanatha renounced worldly pleasures to become a monkand then he fasted for 400 days.
+He did not accept food from lay followers because each time he was offered food, it was not 'free of faults' as required for a Jain monk to accept.
+The 42 faults that food given to a Jain monk may possess are discussed at length in the ancient Śvetāmbara text Ācārāṅga Sūtra.

 When he was approaching Hastinapur, the capital city of King Shreyansha, the king saw a dream - A completely dark Mount Meru was turned brilliant by the sprinkling water from pitchers.
 King Shreyansha was the great-grandson of Rishabhanatha, the grandson of Bahubali, and the son of Somprabha.
 King Somprabha saw a dream where a man surrounded by enemies from all sides emerges victorious with Shreyansha's help.
 In the same town, Subuddhi, a merchant saw a dream where a thousand rays from the Sun were replaced by Shreyansha and as a result of this, the Sun became brighter.
 They all discussed their dreams in the royal assembly, but no one conclusion could be reached.
 Just then, Rishabhanatha entered Hastinapur.
 People tried to donate food and other valuable things, but he accepted none.

 Shreyansha performed pradakshina around him.
 On looking at Rishabhanatha's attire as a Jain monk (with a white cloth on his shoulder in Śvetāmbara accounts), Shreyansha soon attained Jati Smaran Gyan (the knowledge of previous births) which also led him to know the rituals of donating food to Jain monks, which he knew in his previous births.

 Main entrance to the shrine housing Rishabhanatha's footprints at Hastinapur.

 King Shreyansha's previous birth

 In his previous birth, Shreyansha was the wife of Chakravartin Vajranabha (a previous birth of Rishabhanatha) in East Videha.
 King Shreyansha had seen the attire of a Tirthankara adopted by King Vajranabha's father Tirthankara Vajrasena, as he had adopted mendicancy from the latter.
-He also remembered the procedure to donate food to a Jain monk by keeping in mind that it is free from the 42 faults.
+He also remembered the procedure to donate food to a Jain monk by making sure it is free from the 42 faults listed in the scripture.